NullandKale/ILGPUWiki/Tutorial_01.md

 Ok, this tutorial covers most of the boiler plate code needed.

-The next tutorial covers memory, after that I PROMISE we will do something more interesting.
-I just have to write them first.
+The next tutorial covers memory.

 > <sup>0</sup> Should is the programmers favorite word
 >